 Curriculum year 7, 8 & 9 – Refining curriculum with a few new novels.
 Back to Spanish 1-4

-Novels are my bread and butter because I have gotten them down.
-Since I have done all the prep work upfront, once we get rolling, I know I have a couple of weeks of a well-oiled comprehensible input novel machine.
-But, once again this is after four years of teaching with novels.
-I did the math and I have taught 53 full class novel units using 16 different novels.
+But, once again this is after seven years of teaching with novels.
+I did the math and I have taught 75+ full class novel units using 16 different novels.
 You can find all posts for these novels here or using the label novels.
-If you want to get started, check out Teaching a Novel 101 to help research, find funding, organize, plans teach, and assess your first novel.
+If you want to get started, check out How to Teach Comprehensible Spanish Books to help research, find funding, organize, plan teach, and assess your first novel.

 Create a CI Curriculum – So where do you start if you are dabbling in comprehensible input and want to try something new?